Table of Contents

 9. Go live: synchronise the remaining data and establish a go-live date.

 In as much as the urgency to upgrade to Magento 2 has dawned on you, you must also consider the cost of everything you need.
-Migrating from Magento 1 to Magento 2 takes about 50 to 790 hours or an average of about 4 months.
+Migrating from Magento 1 to Magento 2 takes about 180 to 700 hours, or an average of 4–8 months.

 To get the entire platform in place, you should have a robust budget.
 But this depends on the size of your eCommerce store.
 The bigger and more complex the store, the more funds you would require to get it done.
 However, you can get a thing or two done on a budget.
 The basic things you require include the UI/UX, design, Data Migration, and the Frontend and Backend customisations.